akira-io/hunter/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature request
+about: Suggest an idea for this project
+title: ''
+labels: ''
+assignees: ''

+---

+**Is your feature request related to a problem?
+Please describe.**
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

 #### **Description**

 When a Hunter follows another, the followed Hunter should receive a notification indicating who followed them.
 This helps users stay connected and aware of new followers.

 ---